-Congratulations to Roque G. of Las Vegas, winner of our most recent quarterly gift card giveaway!
+Congratulations to Anjel T. of Las Vegas, winner of our most recent quarterly gift card giveaway!

 Have you recently finished an alcohol awareness class with TAM® of Nevada?
-If so, we’d like to hear from you!
-We appreciate feedback from our customers about their experiences with the TAM program.
-As a token of thanks for participation, we enter survey respondents into a quarterly drawing for a $25 Amazon.com gift card prize.
+If so, we’d like to hear from you.
+Here at the TAM® office, we look to our customers their feedback on our business – from start to finish.
+As a token of thanks, we enter all our survey respondents into a quarterly drawing for a $25 Amazon.com gift card prize.

-If you’ve recently completed your alcohol awareness course and haven’t yet completed the customer satisfaction survey, we invite you to access the survey and submit your response before our next drawing.
-Let us know your favorite part of the training, what you’ve learned, your experiences with staff, or ask us any questions you might have.
+If you’ve recently completed your TAM® course, we invite you to access the survey and submit your response before our next drawing.
+Let us know your favorite part of the training, what you’ve learned, or your experiences with staff.
+You can also use the survey to ask us any questions you have.

-Our customer satisfaction survey is available to both online and classroom students.
-Thank you again to all of our customers for choosing TAM® of Nevada for your alcohol awareness cards.
-Remember to visit us on TAM of Nevada on Facebook and keep the conversation going!
+Thank you again for choosing TAM for your alcohol awareness training.
+Remember to visit TAM of Nevada on Facebook and keep the conversation going.

 We know that many of our TAM Card® students also need their Food Handler Safety Training Card (also know as Health Card) to work.
 We’re helping the Southern Nevada Health District spread the word that they have temporarily stopped issuing cards.

 The Food Handler Safety Training Card (Health Card) program is suspended until May 1, 2020.
 Food Handlers will NOT be required to have their cards with them and new employees or employees that need to renew their cards will be able to temporarily work without cards.
 Food establishments will NOT be assigned demerits for food handlers without cards during this period.